amitxv/PC-Tuning/docs/building.md

 ## Unmount and Commit

-Run the command below twice to commit our changes to the ISO.
+Run the command below to commit our changes to the ISO.
+If you get an error, check if the directory is empty to ensure the image is unmounted by typing ``explorer "%MOUNT_DIR%"``.
+If it is empty, you can likely ignore the error, otherwise try close all open folders and run the command again.

 ```bat
 DISM /Unmount-Wim /MountDir:"%MOUNT_DIR%" /Commit && rd /s /q "%MOUNT_DIR%"